chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 --- abstract

-This document describes several extensions for Privacy Pass issuance protocols, including one for token expiration and one for geolocation information.
+This document describes an extension for Privacy Pass that allows tokens to encode expiration information.

 --- middle